debian-lxc/debian-lxc.github.io/_posts/2015-10-18-Creating Unprivileged Jessie Container.md

 title: Creating Unprivileged Jessie Container
 ---

-To use unprivileged jessie container on jessie host, you need to create special cgroup for the user, and change the container's init from systemd to sysvinit.
+To use unprivileged jessie container on jessie host, you need to:
+- have uid & gid mappings assigned to the user.
+Check ``/etc/subuid`` and ``/etc/subgid``
+- allow the user to use veth with bridge
+- create special cgroup for the user
+- change the container's init from systemd to sysvinit.

 Notes on code snippets:
 - Code started with ``host#`` are executed on the host as root.